-- We will ensure that the SEND Code of Practice (Department for Education, 2015) and local authority guidelines are implemented effectively across the school and will seek to work alongside the local authority to implement this Code of Practice. - We will ensure equality of opportunity for all children in accessing the academic curriculum and wider aspects of school life. - We will continually monitor the progress of all pupils, identifying those for whom extra support is required as early as possible. - We plan and differentiate lessons according to the needs of the children within our classes and encourage all children to reach their full potential. - We work in partnership with parents and external agencies to ensure all learners' needs are met. - We will inform parents at every stage in planning to meet their child's educational needs. - We will provide child friendly targets for children who require them. - We will ensure that children are able to recognise how well they are doing and how to improve. - We will ensure that children have a voice, and that they are included when making decisions about their learning and provision.
+- We will ensure that the SEND Code of Practice (Department for Education, 2015) and local authority guidelines are implemented effectively across the school and will seek to work alongside the local authority to implement this Code of Practice. - We will ensure equality of opportunity for all children in accessing the academic curriculum and wider aspects of school life. - We will continually monitor the progress of all pupils, identifying those for whom extra support is required as early as possible. - We plan and differentiate lessons according to the needs of the children within our classes and encourage all children to reach their full potential.
+We track progress termly to ensure this is effective. - We work in partnership with parents and external agencies to ensure all learners' needs are identified and met. - We will inform parents at every stage in planning to meet their child's educational needs. - We will provide child friendly targets for children who require them.
+Children will be aware of their own targets where appropriate.